McIntosh-Lab/tvb_demo/README.md

 1. Open Terminal.

-2. Start a new SSH session on Compute Canada with `ssh <username>@cedar.computecanada.ca`.
+2. Start a new SSH session on Compute Canada with `ssh <username>@cedar.alliancecan.ca`.
 You will be prompted for a password.
 The username and password should be your Digital Research Alliance of Canada or CCDB username and password.

 3. You will be logged into your home directory on Cedar.